gym-meet/gym-meet.github.io/index.md

 ### Data model

 The Gym Buddy data model consists of one "primary" collection: Profiles.
-To understand this design choice, consider the situation where you want to specify the characteristics of a Profile.
+A profile is made up of a username, email, and an encrypted password, and optionally, their schedule (an array of day strings), experience, gender, social media accounts, phone number, types of workouts.
+A user's personal data can be modified any time in the /profile page.
+To expand on this, each user also has a friends list; connected in Supabase through user IDs.
+So if user A and user B are friends, user A's friend's list would include user B, and vice versa.

 ### Quality Assurance